 The palm trees and other plants looked gorgeous as the sun set.
 And we had the beach mostly to ourselves.

 Don't leave this pretty little seaside town without enjoying at least one sunset.
 It should be on every Luquillo bucket list, as far as I'm concerned!

-Grab a Bite or a Souvenir at the Luquillo Kiosks (Kioskos)
+Grab a Bite (or a Souvenir) at the Kioskos

-One of the coolest things you'll find in Luquillo are the kiosks.
+One of the coolest things you'll find in Luquillo are the kioskos.

 Each shop or restaurant sets its own hours.
-Stop by to pick up beach supplies or to enjoy a delicious meal.
+Stop by the open air kiosks to pick up beach supplies or to enjoy a delicious meal.
 There's a huge range of food options, ranging from Puerto Rican cuisine to pizza and everything in between.

 Photo by iferneinez

 You can't visit this pretty oceanside town without stopping by El Yunque, the only tropical rainforest in the U.S. National Forest system.